ButecoOpenSource/shorter/README.md

 # Shorter

-Branded bitlink generator for Bitly
+Branded bitlink generator for Bitly.

 ![Screenshot](./screenshot.png)

+## About

+Easy way to create branded bitlinks with custom domain.

 ## Running